Ecuador in 3-4 days

-If this is not your first time in Ecuador and you’ve already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador’s biggest city and then head to the nearby beaches at Playas, Salinas or Montañita.
-Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast – Atacames, Same or Mompiche.
+If this is not your first time in Ecuador and you’ve already seen the areas close to Quito, then fly to the coastal city of Guayaquil to explore Ecuador’s biggest city and head to the nearby beaches at Playas, Salinas, or Montañita.
+Alternatively, fly to the northern city of Esmeraldas and stay at nearby resorts on the most beautiful stretches of the coast—Atacames, Same, or Mompiche.

 Ecuador in 5-7 days

-One week in Ecuador allows you to throughly cover one region, or scratch the surface of two areas.
-If you’re coming to Ecuador specifically to see the Galapagos Islands or the Amazon jungle then you can spend 4-7 days in either.
+One week in Ecuador allows you to thoroughly cover one region or scratch the surface of two areas.
+If you’re coming to Ecuador specifically to see the Galápagos Islands or the Amazon jungle, you can spend 4-7 days in either.

-You can also mix things up by visiting both the highlands and the Amazon within a week.
+You can also mix things up by visiting the highlands and the Amazon within a week.

 Ecuador in 9-12 days

-You can combine a visit to either the Galapagos or the jungle with a more thorough exploration of the Ecuadorian highlands.
+You can combine a visit to the Galápagos or the jungle with a more thorough exploration of the Ecuadorian highlands.
 One option is a 10-day itinerary that includes the Amazon and the Highlands.
-In addition to Quito, Otavalo, Cotopaxi and Baños, head further south to experience the rather hair-raising Nariz del Diablo (Devil’s Nose) train ride.
+In addition to Quito, Otavalo, Cotopaxi, and Baños head farther south to experience the rather hair-raising Nariz del Diablo ("Devil's Nose") train ride.

-Further south is another expat enclave with a more alternative vibe – Vilcabamba.
+Farther south is another expat enclave with a more alternative vibe – Vilcabamba.
 Known as the Valley of Longevity, it is a center for holistic therapies and healthy living.
-Go horse riding in the surrounding hills and explore Podocarpus National Park, which drops down towards the jungle.
+Go horse riding in the surrounding hills and explore Podocarpus National Park, which drops down toward the jungle.

-If you're not doing a trip deep into the jungle, then an alternative is to explore secondary jungle on the edge of the Amazon basin via Puyo or Tena.
+If you're not going deep into the jungle, an alternative is to explore the secondary jungle on the edge of the Amazon basin via Puyo or Tena.
 These towns can be accessed most easily down the Pastaza Valley from Baños.
-You can do a day trip or stay overnight and visit local tribes to learn about their jungle culture.
+You can make a day trip or stay overnight and visit local tribes to learn about their jungle culture.
 Here are some examples of Ecuador's best jungle lodges – from the most accessible to those deep in the jungle.

 Ecuador in 14 days

-In two weeks you can really see the best of Ecuador’s diversity.
-The most popular two-week itinerary is to spend 5 days in the highlands, 3 days in the jungle and 6 days in the Galapagos in a spectacular tour of the real Ecuador, showcasing the country’s immense diversity.
+In two weeks, you can really see the best of Ecuador's diversity.
+The most popular two-week itinerary is to spend five days in the highlands, three days in the jungle, and six days in the Galápagos in a spectacular tour of the real Ecuador, showcasing the country's immense diversity.

 Other easier peaks include Illiniza Norte, while Chimborazo, the highest mountain in Ecuador, is even more challenging.
-It's possible to do a Volcano Trek including the refuge of Cotopaxi if you want to experience the unworldly landscapes of the high Andes without attempting an arduous climb.
-If you prefer horseriding to climbing, consider a 5-day horseback ride near Cotopaxi.
+It's possible to do a Volcano Trek, including the refuge of Cotopaxi, if you want to experience the unworldly landscapes of the high Andes without attempting an arduous climb.
+If you prefer horseriding to climbing, consider a five-day horseback ride near Cotopaxi.

-An interesting alternative to the highlands is to explore Ecuador’s coastline.
+An interesting alternative to the highlands is to explore Ecuador's coastline.
 A haven for surfers and sun worshippers, it can bring welcome respite after treks in the jungle and mountains.
-Begin in the tropical city of Guayaquil where you can explore the waterfront and regenerated artistic districts.
-Then work your way up the coast where you will find resorts to suit every taste – from the high-class party town of Salinas to the hippy surfer hub Montañita.
-Further north, Machalilla National Park is a highlight with a protected forest and pristine beach, Los Frailes.
-There is whale-watching here June to September and an excellent boat trip to Isla de la Plata.
-This island has much of the same birdlife as the Galapagos Islands if you don’t make it to the archipelago.
+Begin in the tropical city of Guayaquil, where you can explore the waterfront and regenerated artistic districts.
+Then work your way up the coast, where you will find resorts to suit every taste—from the high-class party town of Salinas to the hippy surfer hub Montañita.
+Farther north, Machalilla National Park is a highlight with a protected forest and pristine beach, Los Frailes.
+There is whale watching here from June to September and an excellent boat trip to Isla de la Plata.
+This island has much of the same birdlife as the Galápagos Islands if you don't make it to the archipelago.

-Further north, explore the mangroves around eco-city Bahía de Caráquez, the surfing resorts of Canoa and Mompiche, and the party town Atacames which gets very busy at weekends in high season December to April.
+Farther north, explore the mangroves around eco-city Bahía de Caráquez, the surfing resorts of Canoa and Mompiche, and the party town Atacames which gets very busy at weekends in high season, December to April.